psampaioca/psampaioca.github.io/index.md

 ## Hello!
 Welcome to my Website!

 My name is Pedro Sampaio, I'm a student in Conestoga College, Waterloo - ON, Canada.
 Studying Computer Programming.
 I am a civil engineer with experience in construction management, finance and entrepreneurship.
 My past works involved mainly controlling projects budget and operations management.
-I am gaining experience in Web Dev and discovering a new passion.
+I am gaining experience in Web Dev and discovering a new passion.<br/>

 The main goal here in this website is to provide some projects done during my program in Conestoga.
 They are going to give some perspective of growing.